Yaquina Head Light: History

-Yaquina Head Interpretive Center
+Description

 The 100 acre site was established by Congress as an Outstanding Natural Area in 1980.
 The Bureau of Land Management manages the Yaquina Head Outstanding Natural Area, including the lighthouse.
 The Yaquina Head Interpretive Center opened in 1997 and includes exhibits about the history and preservation of the lighthouse, and the marine life found in tide pools and along the coast.
 The Center includes a gift shop.

 The lighthouse lantern is operated by the U.S. Coast Guard and the U.S. Fish and Wildlife Service monitors offshore bird rookeries and wildlife.
 The Oregon Department of Fish and Wildlife manages the intertidal animals, and the Oregon Department of State Lands is responsible for the intertidal lands.

 Lighthouse tours are available.
 Space on these tours is limited and available on a first-come, first-served basis at the Interpretive Center desk.